ArXivDLInstruct: 778K Research Code Functions for Instruction Tuning

 Instruction tuning.
 Fine-tune language models to follow natural language instructions for writing research-grade ML code.
 The prompt-response format maps directly to the instruction tuning paradigm.

 Retrieval-Augmented Generation.
-Use the dataset as a retrieval corpus for RAG systems that help researchers write code.
+Use the dataset as a retrieval corpus for RAG systems that assist researchers in writing code.
 The function summaries and descriptions provide natural language anchors for semantic search.

 R&D coding agents.
 Build agents that can write and modify ML research code by training on the patterns and conventions found in published research repositories.